Gary-Yaral/JDataChooser/README.md

 # How to use it
 Reads and copies the file.
-Then you must right click on the JDateChooser, select the customize code option.. and paste the code you copied earlier there.
+You must right click on the JDateChooser, select the customize code option.. and paste the code you copied earlier there.

 ## Author
 Powered by Gary Yaral.